Scalar conservation laws with stochastic forcing: Kinetic solution

 satisfies

-By \refe{posmtaut}, $n$ is non-negative, but, unless $f_0=\mathbf{1}_{u_0>\xi}$, $g$ is discontinuous at $t=t_1$.
+By \refe{posmtaut}, $n$ is non-negative, but, unless $f_0=\mathbf{1}_{u_0>\xi}$ in which case $f$ is constant and $g=f$, $g$ is discontinuous at $t=t_1$.
 In the analysis of a generalized solution $f$, we thus first show the existence of modifications $f^+$ and $f^-$ of $f$ being respectively right- and left-continuous everywhere and we work on $f^\pm$ in most of the proof of uniqueness and reduction (Theorem~\ref{th:Uadd}).
 Finally, we obtain the time-continuity of solutions in Corollary~\ref{cor:timecontinuity}.